fido-device-onboard/pri-fidoiot/README.md

 ```

 The server will listen for FDO PRI HTTP & HTTPS  messages on port 8040 and 8041 respectively.
-The H2 database will listen on TCP port 8050.
-The H2 Web Console will be available at http://host.docker.internal:8084

 #### Starting the FDO PRI Owner HTTP Server